 - 1. Signs imitating warning signals; signs displaying lights resembling the flashing lights customarily used in traffic signals or in police, fire, ambulance, or rescue vehicles; signs using words, slogans, dimensional shape or size, or colors of governmental traffic signs in such a manner as to be confused with official traffic signs. - 2.
-Signs with lights flashing in series, lines, or rows, or otherwise animated; other than fixed changeable copy signs permitted by this article. - 3.
+Signs with lights flashing in series, lines, or rows, or otherwise animated; other than fixed changeable copy sign permitted by this article. - 3.
 Beacons, flashing, blinking, or fluctuating signs; other than fixed changeable copy sign permitted by this article. - 4.
-Signs painted on or attached to trees, rocks or other natural objects within the public right of way, or affixed to utility poles or utility boxes within the right of way; and signs painted or attached to fences at or facing public right of way, . - 5.
+Signs attached to trees or utility poles or boxes; signs painted on or otherwise attached to rocks or other natural objects; signs, other than those placed by a local, state or federal government or utility company located within the public street right-of-way or within five feet of the curb or closest edge of the pavement of any public street; signs placed on fences. - 5.
 Signs emitting or utilizing in any manner any sound capable of being detected on a public road by a person of normal hearing.

 - 6. Signs which obstruct any fire escape, any means of egress or ventilation, or prevent free passage from one part of a roof to any other part thereof; signs attached in any manner to any fire escape. - 7.
 Signs which obstruct the sight of motorists or pedestrians so as to create safety hazards. - 8.
-Banners, feather banners, fringe, pennants, twirling, A-frame, easel, sandwich-type, sidewalk or curb-type signs, balloons, tethered balloons, streamers, portable signs (as defined herein), air or gas filled figures, awning/canopy signs, trailer signs, and other similar signs and devices, except as expressly permitted in this article. - 9.
+Banners, feather banners, fringe, pennants, twirling, A-frame, easel, sandwich-type, sidewalk or curb-type signs, balloons, tethered balloons, streamers, portable signs (as defined herein), air or gas filled figures, awning/canopy signs, trailer signs, and other similar signs and devices, except as expressly permitted by this article. - 9.
 Roof signs. - 10.
 Signs displaying any statement, word, character or illustration of an obscene nature, as defined by O.C.G.A. §16-12-80. - 11.
 Illuminated signs from or to which direct rays of light are projected onto a lot other than on the lot where the illumination occurs. - 12.
 Portable changeable copy signs which are designed to display messages that can be changed electronically (LED) or manually. - 13.
-Any signage erected on public property other than Official Signs and Notices, as defined herein, and/or posted without official authorization or consent.
+Any sign placed on public property other than Official Signs and Notices, as defined herein.